-This spring we finally moved our vegetable “cage” to a sunny spot.
+Last spring we finally moved our vegetable "cage" to a sunny spot.
 Our plan was to start a garden with our kids.
-Now all we had to to do was figure out how to convert an area of lawn into garden beds.
+Now all we had to do was figure out how to convert an area of lawn into garden beds.
 It needed to be easy and cheap and Straw Bale Gardening seemed to fit the bill.
-Now three months in it’s time to take stock and talk about the pros and cons of Straw Bale Gardening and whether it’s worth continuing.
+Now after the first growing season it's time to take stock and talk about whether it's worth continuing.

 What's Straw Bale Gardening?

 Straw Bale Gardening is a method of growing crops developed by Joel Karsten that uses - you guessed it - straw bales.
 The idea is that you're planting into a bale of decomposing straw which is essentially compost.

 Your plants get their nutrients from the straw that's breaking down.
 After about two seasons you replace the straw bale and compost whatever is left of the old one.

 Now, Straw Bale Gardening is super low maintenance, except for the conditioning period.
 In order to jump start the decomposition process you have to treat your straw bales with some form (organic or non-organic) of high nitrogen fertilizer.